milesj/optimal/README.md

   },
 );

-// Validates, builds, and returns the following object const options = {
+// Which alidates, builds, and returns the following object {
   name: 'Optimal',
   include: [],
   exclude: [],
   maxSize: 10000,
-};
+}
 ```

 ## Requirements